jasperan/pytorch-tensorflow/4_benchmarking_pytorch_on_oci.md

 This means about 15.4 MFLOPS / second, which also yields ~0.96 MFLOPS / second / CPU.

 In the next article, we'll do a similar exercise with TensorFlow, with the hope of trying to compare both libraries, and see if the hypothesis we formulated in previous articles about TensorFlow being a bit "slower" due to the Keras ecosystem being used on top of TensorFlow itself.

+I've attached [the notebook with the code used in this article](https://github.com/jasperan/pytorch-tensorflow/blob/main/article4.ipynb) in case you're interested in downloading and trying yourself.

 Stay tuned...